stopcontrol/PrintMyMRI/README.md

 ```

 where -i file.dcm is your Scan (here in dcm File format; also works with .nii; .nii.gz as well as others I guess)

--subject (-s) stands for the sample subject "bert"; this will be your output fodler anme for that brain
+-subject (-s) stands for the sample subject "bert"; this will be your output folder name for that brain.

 -all means do everything you can do (takes up a lot of computation time)

-And now be patient.
+And now be patient....

 FS Troubleshooting:
-Problems with exporting Freeesurfers Home Directory?
-The way you d it is stated wrong in the FS-Wiki.
+Problems with exporting Freesurfers Home Directory?
+The way you're supposed to do it is stated wrong in the FS-Wiki.
 Using the current version you may have to change export from

 ```bash
 export FREESURFER_HOME=/Applications/freesurfer